-- Eye’s shape is not distorted at all, as with older techniques
+- Eye shape is not distorted at all, as with older techniques

-- Patient is able to return to their normal activities the day after surgery, including bending, lifting, housework, and golfing
+- The patient is able to return to their normal activities the day after surgery, including bending, lifting, housework, and golfing

-- Patient can receive a new prescription for eyewear only 14 days after surgery
+- The patient can receive a new prescription for eyewear only 14 days after surgery

 To learn more about cataracts and to discuss the best surgical options for your cataract treatment, please contact Specialty Eye Institute's office today.